 The pick-up truck carrier is a great way to make your truck handicap accessible.
 The wheelchair is lifted into the bed of the truck by an electric-driven motor.
 It is important to note that the wheelchair has to be manually folded before it’s placed on the lift.
 If you need help transferring or folding your wheelchair, you may need additional caregiver assistance to use this style of carrier.

-For additional information on which type of carrier will work best with your car, and how you can purchase one, please contact your local NMEDA QAP dealer.
+For additional information on which type of electric carrier will work best with your car, and how you can purchase one, please contact your local NMEDA QAP dealer.

 The National Mobility Equipment Dealers Association (NMEDA) is an advocate for mobility and accessibility for drivers with disabilities.
 If you need help with converting or buying a handicap accessible car, truck or van, please consider one of our Quality Assurance Program mobility equipment dealers.